Flo54/FRAUD-Detection-with-Neural-Networks/README.md

 -	https://towardsdatascience.com/hyperparameters-optimization-526348bb8e2d
 -	https://towardsdatascience.com/simple-guide-to-hyperparameter-tuning-in-neural-networks-3fe03dad8594

 But even with the optimizing of the hyperparameters, the results still could heavily depend on how we chose to split our data in the first place.
-A more robust method is to use **k-fold Cross-Validation** [11], in our case with k=4.
+A more robust method is to use **k-fold Cross-Validation** [11], in our case with *k = 4*.
 With this method the model is not trained only once with a single training, validation and test set, but three additional times with different splits corresponding to different data sets:

 <p align="center">
 <img  width="650" height="220" src="/ANN_images/4foldCV.PNG">